kwalczak80/mx-monster/README.md

 - manage.py: This file is used to start the site and perform functions during development.
 - README.md: Documentation about the project.
 - Requirements.txt: Containing the project dependencies.
 Note: Environment variable values are not exposed in the source code as they are stored locally in env.py that is not checked in(listed in .gitignore).
+- Procfile: To run the application on Heroku
+- custom_storages.py file - to specify static and media storage location

 ### Database design